- Advancements in technology and innovation are allowing more sunlight to be converted into energy, and the scope for future growth is considerable.

 For example, in China, President Xi has set a target for the country to be carbon-neutral by 2060 and for 25% of the energy mix to be from renewables by 2030.
-This is testament to China’s long-term commitment on going green, as well as its ambitions to foster a global champion industry.
+This is a testament to China’s long-term commitment to going green, as well as its ambitions to foster a global champion industry.

 With the International Energy Agency referring to solar as the “king of electricity” and expecting it to account for 80% of the growth in global electricity generation in the next decade,1 the future does appear to look bright for solar.

 China is a world leader in solar production; in 2019, 71% of solar modules were produced in China vs. 3% in the United States.2

 For investors looking to tap into the opportunities presented by this disruptive secular trend, China has the two largest players in what is a highly concentrated market.

 One is the world’s largest solar photovoltaic (PV) glass producer.
 It commands a global market share of 32% and key competitive advantages are its scale and the ability to produce increasingly thinner solar glass.
 All of its solar glass production uses natural gas while some of its peers are using carbon-heavy coal and oil, so this company goes further in helping to resolve climate challenges.